1. Applicable Law

-If any provision of this engagement letter or enclosed schedules is held to be void, then that provision will be deemed not to form part of this contract and the remainder of this agreement shall be interpreted as if such provision had never been inserted.
+If any provision of our engagement letter, schedules of services or standard terms and conditions is held to be void, then that provision will be deemed not to form part of the contract and the remainder of the agreement shall be interpreted as if such provision had never been inserted.

-In the event of any conflict between these terms of business and the engagement letter or appendices, the relevant provision in the engagement letter or schedules will take precedence.
+In the event of any conflict between these standard terms and conditions and the engagement letter or schedules of services, the relevant provision in the engagement letter or schedules will take precedence.